massem100/sugoifit-system/README.md

 # How to Launch

 The frontend setup is separated from the backend.

-## Frontend
-Launching the frontend
-  Type cd .\frontend/sugoifit-app or navigate to them one at a time.
-  - Run the development server by typing npm run dev

-## Backend
-Go to the backend directory then launch the Python Environment
+Since it is separated, each will need to be launched in a separate terminal and using ajax or fetch they will communicate.

+Create the venv folder inside the folder with frontend and backend.

 ### Creating a Python Runtime Environment
     - In your command line, type python -m venv venv in the desired project folder.
       (This will enable you to isolate your versions when working on multiple projects,